pikilon/evolutionary-work-group/README.md

 * The subgroups are specialized in instruments families as strings, brass, percussion and keyboards.
 * The musicians are specialized in their position, the concertmaster is the first violin section inside strings.

-Promoting specialization is improving the performance of a group: a piano player should never touch a guitar, even shouldn't waste time tuning the piano, we want the best at every role we can.
+Promoting specialization is improving the performance of a group: a piano player should never touch a guitar, even shouldn't waste time tuning the piano, or meetings deciding the difficulty of a the string section to perform something, we want the best at every role we can.

-> We can have the best possible Orchestra made by a group of one-man band.
+> We can't have the best possible Orchestra made by a group of one-man band.

+## Cohesion (promote competition with rewards, army, sports)
+## Mentoring (Guild: teach to do something, avoid abstraction)
+## Targets alignments (agents and group need to have their target aligned, career, profit, clear path)
+## Single line of comunication, to many channels = no channel.

+Meetings are evil, try to avoid by delegating in the involved agents and using hierarchy.
+Army: The information is splitted to perform a very specialized task